danielbarry/d3ad-social/readme.md

 ### Security

 * [ ] Login delay (prevent brute force approaches)
-* [ ] Use thread pool to handle clients to prevent memory exhaustion
 * [ ] Implement HashMap that is more robust to collisions.

 ### Performance